Voice UI Kit

 • Manage camera enable/disable state

-• Show appropriate loading states during connection setup
+• Show appropriate loading and error states based on device availability

 • Update the Pipecat Client's camera configuration